EnMAP-Box/enmap-box-documentation/source/general/faq_trouble.rst

 **E-Mail:** enmapbox@enmap.org

-**Newsletter**: Subscribe to the EnMAP mailing list to be informed about new EnMAP-Box releases and other EnMAP related news at www.enmap.org/contact
+**Newsletter**: Subscribe to the EnMAP mailing list to be informed about new EnMAP-Box releases and other EnMAP related news.
+Click `here <https://www.enmap.org/contact/>`_ for more information.

 |